-So what are ideal snowmaking conditions?
-According to Steve Crowley, Director of Mountain Operations and former head of Snowmaking, it is 18 degrees wet bulb with about a 10 to 15 mile per hour wind from the west and frozen ground.
-Wet bulb is the air temperature adjusted for the humidity, as the amount of water in the air affects the rate of evaporation; the dryer the air the quicker water evaporates and the more cooling takes place.
-Here’s a simplified version of how snow is made…water and compressed air move up through the snowgun pipe and at the top, the water sprays out through nozzles and breaks up into fine droplets.
+Snowmaking can take place as soon as the temperatures drop below freezing, and under normal circumstances Holiday Valley would make snow when it is 24 degrees or below.
+But according to Steve Crowley, Director of Mountain Operations and former head of Snowmaking, the absolute ideal conditions are 18° wet bulb accompanied by frozen ground and approximately 10-15 mph winds from the West.
+Wet bulb is the air temperature adjusted for humidity, as the amount of water in the air affects the rate of evaporation; the dryer the air the quicker water evaporates and the more cooling takes place.
+Here’s a simplified version of how snow is made at Holiday Valley…

+Water and compressed air move up through the snowgun pipe and at the top, the water sprays out through nozzles and breaks up into fine droplets.
 The compressed air coming out through the nozzle further breaks up the droplets and as the air expands it has a cooling effect to help freeze the fine droplets.
 The newer snowguns are “internally nucleated” which means that the air and water are mixed inside the head of the gun.
-This is ideal because it is a more controlled environment and as the mixture exits the nozzles it expands, causing the ice crystals to form faster by the super cooling effect of expansion.
+This is ideal because it is a more controlled environment and as the mixture exits the nozzle it expands, causing the ice crystals to form faster by the super cooling effect of expansion.
 Once a nucleus forms, other molecules of water freeze around it to form a crystal.
 As they fall from the 30 foot towers, the crystals continue to freeze and accumulate in mounds on the ground.
-A new snow crystal is like an egg with a liquid center inside the frozen shell, so the mounds are left to “cure” the snow.
-The mounds are affectionately referred to as “whales” and some skiers and riders actively seek them out to play on.
-The groomers eventually plane the mounds when the curing process is complete and we’re left with a wonderful corduroy skiing surface.
+A new snow crystal is like an egg with a liquid center inside the frozen shell, so the mounds are left ungroomed for a period of time to “cure” the snow.
+The mounds are affectionately referred to as “whales” and some skier and riders actively seek them out to play on.
+The groomers eventually will plane the mounds when the curing process is complete and we’re left with a wonderful corduroy skiing surface.